High school students participate in feature film tackling opioid crisis

 Throughout January, local businesses lent space for shoots and 500 people provided bodies for extras, 100 of whom were Cedar Crest High School students.

-“In high school, you feel pressured to fit in so especially to people my age.
-I feel like it’s important to be like, ‘Hey there are consequences to this, not only to you but to people in your lives,'” said Carter Kent, a senior at Cedar Cliff High School.
+“In high school, you feel pressured to fit in so especially to people my age I feel like, it’s important to be like, ‘Hey there are consequences to this, not only to you but to people in your lives,'” said Carter Kent, a Cedar Cliff senior.

-“Sometimes I don’t think we touch on that subject enough, so I think that’s a message that needs to be spread, especially to this age group,” said Alyssa You, a junior at Cedar Cliff High School.
+“Sometimes I don’t think we touch on that subject enough, so I think that’s a message that needs to be spread, especially to this age group,” said Alyssa You, a junior at Cedar Cliff.

 Both Kent and You participate in Cedar Cliff’s broadcast and film program.
 The two had the opportunity to shadow some of the crew.